crowdcoinChain/crowdcoin-1/README.md

 ### Part E: Frequently Asked Questions

 ***I’ve installed the Crowdcoin wallet, but where are my wallet data files?***
-`C:\Users\YOUR_USERNAME\AppData\Roaming\Crowdcoincore`
+The default directory where your wallet data files will be stored is `C:\Users\YOUR_USERNAME\AppData\Roaming\Crowdcoincore`

 ***I have 1001 CRC, why is my masternode outputs blank?***

 You need to create a new address in your wallet, label it, and send EXACTLY ***1000 CRC*** to your new address.
 Do NOT check the box that says "Subtract fee from amount"

+***How do i enable the masternodes tab?***
+`Settings - Options - Wallets - Show Masternodes Tab`